rajpootgaurav0000/Music-Store-Data-Analysis/README.md

 📌Project Description📌

-🎯This project will show you how to analyze the digital TuneTracker music store database.
+🎯This project will show you how to analyze the  music store database.

 🎯I have examined the dataset with SQL and helped the store understand its business growth by answering simple and complex questions based on geographical growth, purchase power, total revenue, genre